Nick Goiran: Abortion

+Surrogacy

 In April 2019, Goiran delayed a surrogacy bill by delivering a speech lasting over 22 hours in total over two months, in what was one of the Western Australia Parliament's longest filibuster speeches.
-On seven different occasions, Goiran spoke for over two hours uninterrupted, and on one occasion, he spoke for 5 hours straight.
+On seven different occasions, Goiran spoke for over two hours uninterrupted, and on one occasion, he spoke for five hours straight.
 The bill was going to allow single men and same-sex couples access to surrogacy.
 Upon the completion of the speech, the Legislative Council agreed to send the bill to be examined by a parliamentary committee.
 The Labor Party accused Goiran of wasting time and being undemocratic.
+The parliamentary committee found that provisions in the bill would discriminate against women due to the existing requirement that women have a medical reason for surrogacy.

+Euthanasia

-Goiran has opposed legalising euthanasia or voluntary assisted dying.
-He was the only person on the Joint Select Committee on End of Life Choices to oppose recommending for the government to legalise voluntary euthanasia for patients suffering from terminal illnesses, saying that it is "a recipe for elder abuse", and that it would have a negative impact on efforts to prevent suicide.
+Goiran has opposed legalising euthanasia or voluntary assisted dying (VAD).
+He was the only member of the Joint Select Committee on End of Life Choices to oppose recommending for the government to legalise voluntary euthanasia for patients suffering from terminal illnesses, saying that it is "a recipe for elder abuse", and that it would have a negative impact on efforts to prevent suicide.
 When the bill for voluntary assisted dying (VAD) was in the Legislative Council in 2019, Goiran spoke on every clause of the bill, causing the council's sitting hours to be extended.
 He proposed 357 amendments to the bill, including that a psychiatric assessment be required for VAD patients.
 Supporters of the bill said that Goiran was attempting to delay voting on it.
 Premier Mark McGowan said that Goiran's behaviour was "disgraceful" and "worse than filibustering", but Goiran denied that he was trying to filibuster.
 In the end, the bill had 55 amendments, 25 of which were Goiran's.
 After the bill was passed in December 2019, Goiran called it the "most dangerous piece of euthanasia legislation in Australian history".

+COVID-19

 Goiran has attracted criticism for being one of only two members of the Parliament of Western Australia that refuses to reveal their COVID-19 vaccination status, alongside Legalise Cannabis WA MLC Sophia Moermond.
 In October 2021, he criticised and questioned the lawfulness of the Western Australian Government's requirement that certain occupations get vaccinated against COVID-19.
 In parliament, he has said that "I support vaccinations.
 I also support the right of individuals to medical privacy".
-When Parliament passed a motion that MP's must have three doses of COVID-19 vaccines or provide a valid exemption to be in the chamber, Goiran did not exit, showing that he has met those conditions.
+When Parliament passed a motion that MPs must have three doses of COVID-19 vaccines or provide a valid exemption to be in the chamber, Goiran did not exit, showing that he has met those conditions.